Perfect pure quantum state transfer via state restoring and ancilla measurement: Introduction

-In our paper, we present another insight into the problem of PST. {First, we slightly modify the state-restoring algorithm for the purpose of restoring pure states.
+{ In this paper, we present another insight into the problem of PST. {First, we slightly modify the state-restoring algorithm for the purpose of restoring pure states.
 In this case the restored pure state is in the superposition with other states which form the garbage to be removed later.
 In addition, we require that all $\lambda$-parameters equal to each other.
 Thus, there is only one parameter $\lambda$.
 Then we involve the special ancilla to select the above restored part (proportional to $\lambda$) from the superposition state.
 Finally, we measure the state of the ancilla to remove all the garbage and keep only the restored part.
-Due to the normalization, the parameter $\lambda$ disappears from the final state (more exactly, it reduces to the phase factor) thus providing the PST.} {In this way we show that restoring the transferred state with all equal $\lambda$-parameters, $|\lambda|<1$, supplemented by the measurement of the ancilla state allows to establish the perfect transfer of an arbitrary state.
-However, the privilege is given to the so-called $k$-excitation state (the superposition of basis states with $k$-excitations only) because these states can be perfectly transferred involving only local transformations at the receiver site.} Then, the PST of an arbitrary pure state can be performed encoding this state into the $k$-excitation state at the sender, organizing the PST of this $k$-excitation state and then decoding the perfectly transferred $k$-excitation state at the receiver into the original pure state.
-The main obstacle here is the probability of measure the required ancilla state { (success probability)}, which equals $|\lambda|^2$ and can be small in general.
-Therefore the optimization of the restoring algorithm to get the largest possible absolute value of the $\lambda$-parameter is a relevant problem.
+Due to the normalization, the parameter $\lambda$ disappears from the final state thus providing the PST.} In this way we show that restoring the transferred state with all equal $\lambda$-parameters, $|\lambda|<1$, supplemented by the measurement of the ancilla state allows to establish the perfect transfer of an arbitrary state. } However, the privilege is given to the so-called $k$-excitation state (the superposition of basis states with $k$-excitations only) because these states can be perfectly transferred involving only local transformations at the receiver site.
+Then, the PST of an arbitrary {multiqubit} pure state can be performed encoding this state into the $k$-excitation state of the sender, organizing the PST of this $k$-excitation state and then decoding the perfectly transferred $k$-excitation state of the receiver into the original pure state.
+The main obstacle here is the probability of measuring the required ancilla state { (success probability)}, which equals $|\lambda|^2$ and can be small in general.
+Therefore the optimization of the restoring algorithm to get the largest possible absolute value of the $\lambda$-parameter is a relevant problem. { An example of such optimization via control of the weak end-bonds is considered below for the 42-spin chain, see Table \ref{Table:T2}.}